-3.3 Sustainability management in environmental dimensions
+3. Sustainability management in environmental dimensions

-3.3.1 Environmental Policies and Practices
+3.1 Environmental Policies and Practices

-The factory has environmental management policy and the cost-effective use of resources in line with legal requirements.
+To move towards sustainable development.
+The company takes into account social responsibility, community and environment.
+The factory has an environmental management policy and the cost-effective use of resources in accordance with legal requirements as follows: